skills/introduction-to-codeql/README.md

 _Way to go!
 You got CodeQL running! :tada:_

-In this exercise, we'll review the CodeQL findings and understand how to triage the alerts.
-We have 5 activities we'll accomplish in this step:
+In this exercise, we'll review the CodeQL scan results, triage an alert, and create a GitHub issue to track an alert.
-  1. View the status of a CodeQL scan
-  2. View the CodeQL alerts
-  3. Review an alert
-  4. Dismiss an alert
-  5. Create a GitHub issue to track an alert

-**What is GitHub Actions**:  GitHub Actions is the automation and CI/CD platform within GitHub.
-We use Actions to orchestrate and execute security scans with code scanning.
-More information on GitHub Actions is available [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
+We use GitHub Actions to orchestrate and execute security scans with code scanning.
+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+For more information on GitHub Actions, see "[Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)."
 **What is CWE**: CWE stands for Common Weakenss Enumeration.
 You can think of it as a way to describe and categorize security issues in application source code.
 More information on CWEs is available in this [wikipedia article](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration)

 ### :keyboard: Activity 1: View the status of a CodeQL scan